 Graduate funding can come from a variety of sources including: federal financial aid; departmental, school and graduate division funding; and/or external scholarships.
 Funding can also be received by employment as a Teaching Assistant and/or Graduate Student Researcher.
 All funding is dependent upon continuous full-time enrollment and remaining in good standing in the department.
 In Absentia enrollment does not affect a student's continuous enrollment.
+All university fellowships are granted on the basis of students maintaining full-time status in the program, and going on part-time status may affect their funding eligibility.
+For extramural funding, the student must refer and adhere to the individual agency's guidelines on eligibility.
 For rules on Leaves of Absence, please see the Graduate Division's Standards and Procedures for Graduate Studies at UCLA; please note the different requirements for resident versus international students: https://grad.ucla.edu/academics/graduate-study/standards-and-procedures-for-graduate-study/.